-Today I’m sharing how I make pumpkin puree for dogs because, drumroll…it’s pumpkin season, y’all!
+Today I’m sharing how to make pumpkin puree for dogs because, drumroll…it’s pumpkin season, y’all!

 That’s my favorite season of all.